HMAR Volunteer or Internship Application Logo

 • Interns are required to possess all needed equipment and supplies such as a suitable vehicle, fuel, hiking shoes, hat, sunglasses, water bottles and all equipment listed below.
 HMAR does not provide lodging, food, supplies or financial support.

-• U.S. citizenship, applicable visas or other immigration status documents.
+• U.S. citizenship, applicable visas or other immigration status documents are required.

 • 18 or more years of age.